SwagLyrics/SwagLyrics-For-Spotify/README.md

 Note: If you have trouble displaying Japanese/Chinese characters on the command-line, simply type `chcp 936` to change your code page.
 List of code pages can be found here: https://en.wikipedia.org/wiki/Code_page

+## Windows System Tray App

+To use the System Tray app please download the program [here](dist/swaglyrics.exe) and install swag lyrics using `pip install swaglyrics`.

+After running the .exe you will see the SwagLyrics icon in the system tray, double click it to load the lyrics of the current playing song.
+To quit the program, right click the icon and select Quit.

+As previously mentioned, you should check [USING.txt](swaglyrics/USING.txt) to comply with the Genius ToS before running.

 ## Community
 - SwagLyrics is participating in [Google Code-in 2019](https://g.co/gci) with CCExtractor Development.
 - SwagLyrics participated in [Google Code-in 2018](https://g.co/gci) with CCExtractor Development.